metabrainz/listenbrainz-server/docs/dev/api.rst

 Rate limiting
 ^^^^^^^^^^^^^

-The ListenBrainz API is rate limited via the use of rate limiting headers that are sent as port of the HTTP response headers.
+The ListenBrainz API is rate limited via the use of rate limiting headers that are sent as part of the HTTP response headers.
 Each call will include the following headers:

 * **X-RateLimit-Limit**: The number of requests allowed in a given time window.
 * **X-RateLimit-Remaining**: The number of requests remaining in the current time window.
 * **X-RateLimit-Reset-In**: The number of seconds when the current time window expires.
-We recommend you use this, since it is resilient against clients with incorrect clocks.
+We recommend you use this header, since it is resilient against clients with incorrect clocks.
 * **X-RateLimit-Reset**: The UNIX epoch number of seconds (without timezone) when the current time window expires.
 This is provided for compatibility with other APIs, but we recommend using the X-Ratelimit-Reset-In header.

 The rate limiting is automatic and the client must use these headers to determine the rate at which calls to the API can be made.
-If the client exceeds the number of requests allowed, the server will respond with error code 429 Too Many Requests.
-Requests that provide the Authorization header with a valid user token may receive higher rate limits than those without valid user tokens.
+If the client exceeds the number of requests allowed, the server will respond with error code **429** *Too Many Requests*.
+Requests that provide the *Authorization* header with a valid user token may receive higher rate limits than those without valid user tokens.

 Timestamps